 instructions

 - Fill a highball to top with ice.
-Pour in bourbon, then the club soda, ginger ale and bitters.
-Stir gently.
-Garnish with candied ginger and serve immediately.
+Pour in bourbon, then the club soda, ginger ale and Angostura bitters *.
+Stir gently.2 ounces bourbon whiskey, 2 ounces club soda, 2 ounces ginger ale, 2 dashes Angostura bitters

 recommended products